Inspirateur/DiscordWordCloud/README.md

 # DiscordWordCloud
-A discord bot that generates a word cloud for each discord user.
+A discord bot that generates a word cloud (now with emojis !) for each discord user.

 The provided model used to generate the word cloud is dumb but fonctionnal, I encourage you to make your own by inheriting the `Model` class in `WordCloudModel/model.py` and importing it as `ModelClass` in `cog_model.py` !